matheuspaolini/next-jwt-ssr-authentication-example/README.md

-# Next JWT Authentication using Server Side Rendering Example
+# Next JWT Authentication using Server Side Rendering

 ## 💻 About the project